 Serving as a stakeholder decision-support tool, CIARA empowers CISOs and owners of complex ICS environments to increase the effectiveness of their risk-mitigation measures throughout the entire system lifecycle, while significantly reducing cybersecurity expenditure.

-CIARA employs a fully-automated, data-driven risk assessment algorithm, which calculates the actual monetary/HSE impact of each risk-mitigation measure, using thousands of data points for network, asset, locale, industry, adversary capabilities and attack tactics.
+CIARA employs a fully-automated, threat intelligence-driven risk assessment algorithm, which calculates the likelihood of of each attack tactic and the effectiveness of corresponding risk-mitigation measures.
+This is done using thousands of data points for network, asset, locale, industry, adversary capabilities and attack tactics.

 The weighted data is used to run network-wide attack simulations and inter-asset attack vectors.
 The ultimate result is a comprehensive real-world assessment report, as well as risk prioritization and recommendations for mitigation.

-The result is a comprehensive mitigation roadmap (fully ISA/IEC 62443-compliant), prioritized by each mitigation control’s contribution to overall risk reduction, thus maximizing the impact of cybersecurity expenditure.
+The result is a comprehensive mitigation roadmap (fully ISA/IEC 62443-compliant), prioritized by each mitigation control’s contribution to overall risk reduction, thus optimizing the impact of cybersecurity expenditure.